-Agencies interested in receiving CoC funding submit applications to their Continuum of Care, which then submits an application on behalf of the CoC to HUD.
-HUD, then, contracts directly with the agencies running the programs.
+Agencies interested in receiving CoC funding submit applications to their Continuum of Care, which then submits a consolidated application on behalf of the CoC to HUD.
+HUD, then, contracts directly with the agencies operating the programs.
 The funding does not flow through the CoC.
 See figure 1.